aiven/devportal/docs/platform/concepts/cloud-security.rst

 Aiven services are periodically assessed, and penetration tested for any security issues by an independent professional cyber security vendor.

-SBOM(Software Bill of Materials)
+Software Bill of Materials (SBOM)
 --------------------------------

-A SBOM is a list of all packages that are being used by Aiven in the services we provide.
-The list comprehend packages installed in the VM operating system and also the packages installed by the service itself.
+The SBOM is a list of all packages that are being used by Aiven in the services we provide.
+The list details packages installed in the VM operating system, as well as packages installed by the service itself.

-SBOM reports are being increasingly adopted and might be required for compliance or security assessment for example.
-We provide the report to be download through our :doc:`CLI <docs/tools/cli/project.rst>` as CSV of SPDX files.
+SBOM reports are being widely adopted and may eventually be required for compliance or security assessments.
+We provide these reports as a file download via our :doc:`CLI <docs/tools/cli/project.rst>`, in CSV or SPDX format.

-Note that the download of SBOM reports are only available to customers who have an enterprise support contract.
+Please note that the ability to download SBOM reports is only available to customers who have an enterprise support contract.